-Time Frame: Starting in November 2024, evaluate the consistency of Stockton's ADU regulations with State law and update accordingly.
+Time Frame: The City is currently updating the ADU regulations as part of the Comprehensive Development Code Update, to be completed by April 2024.
+The City currently defers to state law regarding ADUs and JADUs until the local ordinance is updated to be consistent with state ADU law.
+Starting in November 2024, evaluate the consistency of Stockton's ADU regulations with State law and update accordingly.
 Continue to make ADU materials available; evaluate effectiveness of ADU approvals every other year, starting April 2025; and, identify additional site capacity, if needed, by December 2026.
 Apply annually, or as grants are available, for funding to support ADU incentives.

 Program 7.
 Infill Strategy: The City shall continue to implement the Downtown Infrastructure Infill Incentive Program or explore other financing strategies to facilitate the development of infill projects in the Downtown and Greater Downtown areas.
+The Downtown Infrastructure Infill Incentive Program provides financial incentives to eligible parties in developing new market-rate residential, commercial, or mixed-use projects in Downtown Stockton.
+Under the Downtown Infrastructure improvements based on the project meeting certain criteria including a threshold number of residential units or square footage, being within the qualifying geographic area, investing at least \$500,000, and needing public infrastructure improvements of at least \$100,000.
 The program identifies actions and incentives to promote infill development, including brownfield remediation.

-The Housing Action Plan, currently underway, will identify additional recommended strategies that could include:
+In addition, the Housing Action Plan, currently underway, will identify additional recommended strategies that could include:

 - Identification of potential infill properties, both vacant and underutilized. - Explore the practicality and feasibility of pre-approved design review and/or construction plans. - Increase waivers for development standards that would restrict buildout of a small infill lot.
-This could include reduced setbacks, height and size increases, and an increase in the amount of waiver by the Community Development Director. - Density increase allowances for infill projects to exceed the maximum density requirement through an existing 100-percent Density Bonus or through a new process for market rate housing. - Additional strategies and incentives to plan and fund infrastructure improvements. - Ways to further streamline the ministerial design review permitting process for infill development.
+This could include reduced setbacks, height and size increases, and an increase in the amount of waiver by the Community Development Director. - Density increase allowances for infill projects to exceed the maximum density requirement through the existing 100-percent Density Bonus. - Additional strategies and incentives to plan and fund infrastructure improvements. - Ways to further streamline the ministerial design review permitting process for infill development.

-Quantified Objectives: 100 extremely low-income units and 150 other lower income units; funding for 10 brownfield sites minimum
+Quantified Objectives: 100 extremely low-income units and 150 other lower income units; funding for 10 brownfield sites minimum to promote new housing choices and affordability in areas of opportunity.